JACK ORR BOYTE (1920-2005)

 Boyte was born in Charlotte and attended Charlotte Central High School.
 He served as a Captain in the Army Air Corps during WWII.
 In 1951, he graduated from Georgia Tech with a BS degree in Architecture.
 It was there he met Frank Lloyd Wright who looked at his drawings and said, "You've got work to do."
 In 1952 he went to work for Louis H. Asbury & Son and left in 1959 to start his own firm.

-1954 - The Maurice and Judith B. Nieman House at 1930 Providence Road, Charlotte.
+1954 - The Maurice and Judith B. Nieman House, 1930 Providence Road, Charlotte NC.
 Designed by Boyte when he worked for Louis Asbury and Son.
 Project manager, Robert Arzola.
 Sold in 1996 to Ronald Wootten and Timothy Hamilton.
-Sold in 2015 to Kathryn E. and James S. Dockery III.
+Sold in 2015 to Kathryn E. and James S. Dockery, III.

-1956 - The Hyman Polk House, 2101 Cloister, Charlotte.
+1956 - The Hyman Polk House, 2101 Cloister Drive, Charlotte NC.
 Designed by Boyte when he worked for Louis Asbury and Son.
 Sold to at least three other owners, the last of which painted the brick.
 Sold in 1993 to Michael K. Warner.
 Sold in 2010 to Luka and Kelly Lojk.
 Sold in 2021 to Matthew D. Browder.

 Sources include: Charlotte-Mecklenburg Historic Landmarks Commission; Charlotte Observer Boyte Obituary.